 If Jim had $1 billion, he would give it to his wife.
 Go figure.

-In this episode of The Franchise Manual Podcast we speak with franchise consultant Yendy Khayat on the topic of how to expand a franchise system into the Middle East region.
+Franchise consultant Yendy Khayat speaks on the topic of how to expand a franchise system into the Middle East region.
 It is a complicated topic that would probably require 10 episodes in order to cover thoroughly.
 In this episode we attack the topic from 65,000 feet.

 Segment 1: Get to know Yendy In segment one of this episode we spend a little time getting to know the person Yendy Khayat.
 We learn a little about what it was like growing up in Beirut, Lebanon, her multinational educational path leading to an MBA with an educational emphasis in hospitality, and how she has successfully leveraged her impressive education and work experience into a successful franchise consulting career.
 By the way, she is fluent in three languages.